beoptimal369/poppins/README.md

 ### What is the output bias?
-- An ouput bias is computed during training, is a unique value for each token and identifies baseline tendencies for a token
+- An output bias is computed during training, is a unique value for each token and identifies baseline tendencies for a token
 - High bias -> token appears often in many contexts
 - Small bias -> token rarely appears